LEAD Employability Course

 We want our girls to leave RMS with the highest academic qualifications they can achieve, along with a range of skills that will set them apart giving them every opportunity to flourish in the ever more competitive graduate employment market.

-This bespoke leadership course was set up in response to the increasing competitiveness of the graduate market following university.
+This bespoke employability course was set up in response to the increasing competitiveness of the graduate market following university.
 It is essential that students start thinking about developing their employability skills at an early age in order to gain offers of work experience, placements and internships.
 LEAD aims to provide students with the tools to start to develop such skills as interview technique and presentation skills.
 Throughout the course the students have the opportunity to put their skills into practice with the £1 challenge, which last year saw over £600 made for the Prefect’s charity.

 Last year alone, participants met leaders from a range of fields, including senior female representatives from Deloitte, RBS, GSK and Transport for London.